 It’s precisely that kind of geographic and economic isolation that led the Stratford Festival to form a resident company.
 And Stratford doesn’t have four or five colleges in the immediate vicinity, as we do, graduating young actors every year.
 So it has to draw in talent from miles away and retain them — because Stratford has a landscape almost as flat, empty and isolated as ours.
 It doesn’t offer much in the way of scenic wonders, affordable housing or working gigs to give theater folk any other reason to linger.
 So the festival succeeds because it attracts actors — and audiences — from a 150-mile radius that happens to include three major cities: Toronto, Detroit and Buffalo.

 Moriarty has been an eager, public spokesman for this art and the DTC in particular.
-But it’s the actors who remain its collective face and voice, the ones who live and die in front of us, who make us laugh or ache or want to go home.
+But it’s the actors who remain its collective face and voice, not him, they’re the ones who live and die in front of us, who make us laugh or ache or want to go home.

 We all have been wowed by an out-of-town talent.
 But the next month, he or she is gone.
 Do they get better or worse, was this a real peak for them — who knows?
 We never see them again.
-There’s no ongoing, emotional connection or participation in artistic growth.
-Instead, with a local artist, we come to feel a personal sense of reward — just as we loyally follow a top-grade TV series at home, watching a Louie C.K., a Bryan Cranston or an Uzo Aduba.
+There’s no ongoing, emotional connection or participation or investment in artistic growth.
+In contrast, with a local artist, we come to feel a personal sense of reward — just as we loyally follow a top-grade TV series start at home, watching a Louie C.K., a Bryan Cranston or an Uzo Aduba.
 Over time, we recognize the talent, we saw him or her grow, change, take risks, hold our attention, deserve every dollar, every minute we spend to see him or her.
-This actor-audience connection can be as ordinary as provincial pride or it can have a touch of self-awareness, a complex recognition of the fact — by simply performing in the same room with us — they’ve expanded our emotional lives.
+This actor-audience connection can be as ordinary as provincial pride or it can have a touch of self-awareness, a complex recognition of the fact — by simply performing in the same room with us — they’ve expanded our emotional lives, reflected ourselves.

 But let’s consider a regular actor who doesn’t happen to run his own theater company.
 Let’s consider Dallas performer Cedric Neal — who’s had the kind of career arc to make a hometown proud, moving from the DTC to New York to London and back for a lead in Stagger Lee, all in four years.
 Yet he’s the exciting exception that proves the more sobering rule about Brierley membership.
 Staying here definitely has its rewards.
 There’s something to be said for the camaraderie and stability an acting company can provide.
 And North Texas has a crying need for good artists dedicated to transforming this place.
 Meaning: A person can make a mark here.
 In comparison, honestly, does New York City really care if it gets another out-of-town barrista-actor?